tkilaker/trmnl-recipes/swedish-texttv/README.md

 ```bash
 trmnlp serve
 ```
+   Open http://localhost:4567 in your browser to preview

-4. Push to TRMNL:
+4. Deploy to your TRMNL account:
 ```bash
 trmnlp push
 ```
+   This will create/update the plugin in your TRMNL account

 ## Local Development

-The `.trmnlp.yml` file contains mock data for local testing.
+The `.trmnlp.yml` file contains mock data for local testing with a sample Text-TV page.
 You can modify the `custom_fields` section to test different page numbers:

 ```yaml
 custom_fields: